I’m Fi (rhymes with “me” not “my”) and I’ve recently revived my website after a long hiatus.

 In February 2019, I went through a significant change in my life when my lovely mum died.
-I’d been her carer for the last few years, and it’s left me feeling somewhat lost at sea, wondering where my path is now.
+I’d been her carer for the last several years, and it left me feeling somewhat lost at sea, wondering where my path is now.

 So I’m not sure what comes next – while I will always love stitchcraft, I also want to explore more traditional art subjects like print-making, painting, and illustration.
 I want to write more.
 I want to continue to pursue my dream of a sanctuary home for me and the creatures I love.
 I want to enjoy my enthusiasm for stories from the past, whether I discover them through objects or documents.
 And I want to share it with others who find my words and work delightful or inspiring.